Winterflower/winterflower.github.io/_posts/2020-05-14-tell-me-your-secret-victoria.md

 advertising executive.

 A few months later, we will be shown an ad for a vitamin infused kale shake just as we are lazily browsing our Insta feed.
+And we, remembering that image of the influencer, will probably buy one the next time we visit our local supermarket.
+The circle of life in surveillance capitalism is now complete.

 All of this happens behind the scenes, but we remain alone together with the photo.